This statement provides details on how we process your personal data that we collect through our website and/or web application.

 The code used for these buttons comes from LinkedIn, Facebook, Twitter and YouTube.
 These codes usually adds a cookie (see our cookie statement).
-More information on how the collected data is processed by these social media can be found in their privacy statements: LinkedIn, Facebook, Twitter en YouTube.
+More information on how the collected data is processed by these social media can be found in their privacy statements: LinkedIn, Facebook, Twitter and YouTube.

 3. The options we offer.
 For example, how you can open and edit data